Talk to me about your life from kindergarten.

 And the teachers also at that school, we were allowed to call them by first names and our classrooms are called families, not classrooms.

-So, there was a lot of love and acceptance, which was quite a rude awakening when I went into high school and that was not the case.
+There was a lot of love and acceptance, which was quite a rude awakening when I went into high school and that was not the case.
 But we’ll get there when we get there.

 And when I can track the time now, like as an adult going back, I realized at that point, the elementary school had transitioned a new principal and had shifted the classes from being all ages to be segregated to age groups.
-So at that point, I became disconnected from a lot of my good friends who were in different classes all of a sudden, because I was in my age group and not able to be with older people.
+At that point, I became disconnected from a lot of my good friends who were in different classes all of a sudden, because I was in my age group and not able to be with older people.

 Talking about grief was one of my first grieving processes.
 The separation from these friends and people that I loved.

 And then I went into high school and started to realize my sensitivity in high school and specifically with the transition from being at Sundance which was a school of like 100 kids very small.
 And then going into a school of 1000 kids and just the chaos of being a teenager, even the friends that I had had at Sundance, going into high schools was very hard for us to stay connected, we were all trying to just manage what it is to be that age.
 Which is the age between being an adult and being a child.

 It’s kind of almost like the Bermuda triangle of living, it’s like you’re taking out and you don’t have the resources you need to cope in life, but at the same time, you’re expected to be on your own and cope with all these other people who are going through the same challenge.

 All the people around me kind of gave me something to distract me from that because I didn’t have the other skills to be present with all these experiences.
-So that was something that then I had to work hard later on healing this eating disorder so it was an intelligent tool to take on at that moment.
-And then it was something that later on was a big part of my growth and my and my healing as well.
+That was something I had to work hard later on healing this eating disorder so it was an intelligent tool to take on at that moment.

-had always had a high level of spirituality which we did go to church when I was young we went to the Unitarian Church which is a very open church they’re open to all different belief systems and face but the seed of spirituality had been planted in me young and going back to the elementary school where I had these close connections with friends.
+Yeah, and my way of coping with high school was to just be good and do well and kind of keep under the radar.
+But interestingly enough, I had always had a high level of spirituality which we did go to church when I was young we went to the Unitarian Church which is a very open church they’re open to all different belief systems and faces but the seed of spirituality had been planted in me young and going back to the elementary school where I had these close connections with friends.